 3. Keep your hair clean prior to coloring.
 Shampoo well, preferably with a clarifying shampoo a day before hair coloring.
 Do not use conditioner.
 Make sure you don’t apply any hair product after stepping out of the shower—not a single drop or spray of anything!
 While the hair has to be clean, you need to let your head’s natural oils coat your scalp, which is why the shampooing has to be done at least 24 hours before coloring.
 The natural oils will serve as your scalp’s protection from possible irritation.

-4. Brush your hair before coloring.
-A true-blue kulot knows that the brush is the enemy, but you need to thoroughly brush your hair prior to coloring to get rid of any dirt or dander that may have gotten stuck in your mane.
-Brushing your curly hair also makes it easier for the coloring product to adhere.
+4. Detangle your hair before coloring.
+A true-blue kulot knows that the brush is the enemy, but you need to thoroughly detangle your hair (I personally use a paddle brush, wide-toothed comb, or tangle fix) prior to coloring to get rid of any dirt or dander that may have gotten stuck in your mane.
+It makes it easier for the coloring product to adhere.

 For more tips and tricks on maintaining colored hair, read my other beauty articles: